black-sliver/PopTracker/doc/PACKS.md

 ## Ui Hints

-Instead of allowing LUA direct access to the UI/Widgets, there is a "Hints" interface.
+Instead of allowing Lua direct access to the UI/Widgets, there is a "Hints" interface.
 See [global Tracker](#global-tracker).

 * `"ActivateTab"`: value = tab name, since 0.11.0